 What is Cupping?

-Another healing aspect of cupping therapy is through the release of toxins in your body.
+Another healing aspect of cupping therapy is the release of toxins in your body.
 The suction from the cups can penetrate deep into your tissues causing the tissues to release harmful toxins.
 It triggers the lymphatic system, clears the blood vessels, and stretches and activates the skin.

 - Constipation, IBS, diarrhea